 Breakfast – Tibetan Bread

+When it comes to breakfast, there’s no contest!
+Our favourite trekking food in Nepal is Tibetan bread.
 Tibetan bread is a traditional homemade flatbread, available in every teahouse.
 You can enjoy it cooked plain and served with an omelette or fried egg on top.
 Or, if you’ve got a sweet tooth, order it fried and served with honey.
-Whether you want a sweet or savory breakfast, Tibetan bread is the answer – it’s really delicious and filling!
+Whether you want a sweet or savory breakfast, Tibetan bread is the answer – it’s really delicious and filling, the perfect start to your day!

 Lunch – Momo